nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 When the reaction details cannot be determined/verified, then use the HL7 nullFlavor ""NI"" - ""No Information"""

+## Type of Reaction ##

+"FHIR lists a Required valueSet of (allergy | intolerance) - as this is a required valueSet these values must be used.

+What about ""Adverse Reaction"" & ""Not Known""?
+[See Zulip post https://chat.fhir.org/#narrow/stream/implementers/topic/Extensions.20on.20Required.20Codes for international debate on adding codes to AllergyIntolerance.type]
+Adverse reactions is closer to Intoleranceby FHIR definition.
+An absence of AllergyIntollerance.type implies Not Known .

+15/05/2018: FHIR patient care WGM: adverse reaction recorded under reaction.description."

+## Date first experienced ##

+"Mapped to the ""higher level""   AllergyIntolerance.onset[x] Estimated or actual date, date-time, or age when allergy or intolerance was identified.

+Reaction.onset definittion: Record of the date and/or time of the onset of the Reaction.
+The reason for mapping to higher onset is that this is the date when the reaction was experinced by the patient for the first time , the onset under reaction could be multiple.

+Raise to international FHIR re onset reaction having age and text. :Jennifer "

 ## Allergy Snapshot ##
 The allergies list is a “Snapshot” of the known allergies at a point in time (for example on discharge from hospital).
 It is not a master list of the patient’s allergies.
 Other lists of allergies for the patient may exist on other systems.